Skip to content

 The state persistence system in PAMIQ-Core automatically manages state directories:

-• States are saved at regular intervals as specified in the LaunchConfig
+• States are saved based on the save_state_condition specified in the LaunchConfig

-• Old states can be automatically cleaned up based on the max_keep_states parameter
+• Old states can be automatically cleaned up using a StatesKeeper instance

 • States can be loaded during system launch using the saved_state_path parameter